Article Technical Rating: 6 out of 10

 Incorporating a pre-design stage into your development process gives you an opportunity to get early feedback from developers, manufacturers, and even potential customers.

 To get this feedback it’s best if you have more than just an idea.
 You should show some upfront work to support your product idea.
-Sure, a pre-design is still just an idea, but it’s an idea with some serious development behind it.
+Sure, a preliminary production design is still just an idea, but it’s an idea with some serious development behind it.
 Because of this a pre-design can be useful for gathering feedback.

 Reduce your manufacturing cost

 By putting more focus on costs early in the development process, you’ll have more opportunities to lower these costs.
-A pre-design allows more thought toward selecting the best priced components.
+A preliminary production design allows more thought toward selecting the best priced components.

 This is in contrast to the typical process of designing the product then later calculating the manufacturing cost.
 Following that process will give you very little flexibility to control your product’s manufacturing cost.